Stay compliant over the border and back.

 - ELDs must provide at least a 30-minute warning before the driver reaches a duty-hour or driving-hour limitation within current HoS regulations.

-As a trusted, proven leader in ensuring HoS compliance, we’re working closely with the CCMTA and Transport Canada to achieve Canadian ELD certification.
-And we’re at the ready to help your fleet ensure compliance crossing the border each way.
+As a trusted, proven leader in ensuring HoS compliance, we’ve worked closely with the CCMTA and Transport Canada to achieve Canadian ELD certification.
+And we’re ready to help your fleet ensure compliance crossing the border each way.

 We’ll help you with every step

-Complying with the Canadian ELD mandate takes planning and expertise.
-Our solutions and in-house, dedicated team of safety and compliance experts are ready to help, wherever you are in the process.
+Complying with Canadian ELD takes planning, expertise and the right technology.
+Our certified solutions and in-house, dedicated team of safety and compliance experts are ready to help.

-- Planning: Choose your provider.
+- Planning: Choose your ELD provider.
 Build a plan to keep your fleet compliant on each side of the border.

 - Implementation: Outfit your fleet with the required ELDs.
 Train fleet personnel to use them properly.